liquiddesign/lqgraphi/README.md

 #### Filtering

 Filters are input fields of type JSON, which are parsed to repository allowed *filter* functions.
+Due to this, filters are dynamically typed.

 #### Fetch result